Skip to content

 treelawoffice.com Listed by incransom Ransomware Group

 On April 1, 2026, the website of Tree Law, a Social Security Disability law firm based in Yakima and Tri-Cities, Washington, appeared on the leak site of the incransom ransomware group.
-The firm, which employs about 50 people and generates roughly $5 million in annual revenue, had internal files exfiltrated during a ransomware attack.
+The firm, which employs about 50 people and generates roughly $5 million in annual revenue, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that client records, employee information, and other sensitive documents were taken, though the exact number of people affected remains unknown.

 Tree Law specializes in helping disabled individuals apply for and appeal Social Security disability benefits, often representing clients all the way to federal court.
 The firm has operated for 25 years and states it has assisted thousands of claimants in obtaining financial and medical support.
 According to details listed on the ransomware leak site, the attackers gained access to the firm’s internal network and removed files before encrypting systems or demanding payment.

-Internal files were exfiltrated, and the incident was publicly listed on April 1, 2026.
+Internal files were allegedly exfiltrated, and the incident was publicly listed on April 1, 2026.
 The ransomware group gave the firm a deadline to negotiate or face full publication of the stolen data.
 No confirmed total of exposed records has been released, but law firm client files typically contain names, Social Security numbers, medical histories, addresses, phone numbers, and financial details related to disability claims.

 Why This Matters for You and Your Family